atomisthq/docs/docs/developer/graphql.md

     // ....
 }
 ```

-The `executeQueryFromFile` method takes the relative path to the external query
+The `query` method takes the name of the query as the `name` property
+of its first parameter.
+The name provided matches that in the GraphQL
-file as first parameter.
-The second parameter in the above example is the value for
+file.
+The `variables` property in the above example is used to provide
-the query variable.
-Lastly we specify `__dirname` to pass over the full path of
+the value for the query variable.
-the current script which is needed to resolve the relative reference to the
-`.graphql` file.

 ## Subscriptions